Sudokuru/Frontend/README.md

 https://qaautomationworld.blogspot.com/2014/06/appium-executing-test-throgh-wi-fi-on-real-devies.html
 https://stackoverflow.com/questions/42992965/how-to-connect-to-your-device-from-terminal-using-adb-commands

+---

-Run `npm run android` command in the root directory to start the app locally if testing with expo.
-Otherwise build the apk file (not yet setup).
+Android Expo Method: Run `npm run android` command in the root directory to start the app locally if testing with expo.

+Android Method: Build the apk file.
+Ensure that you have android sdk and java 17 setup from earlier.

+1. Create a debug app with command `npx expo run:android`.
+More info can be [found here](https://docs.expo.dev/more/expo-cli/#compiling)
+2. Create a final build of the android app.
+Can only be done on mac / linux.
+Command is `npx eas build --platform android --local`.

+Update the SDK variable in `.env` to match path to sdk file.

+If you used step 1 from earlier, you will also need to download the SDK for Sudokuru app on the phone/device, either from itch.io or from a pipeline build.
+Find some way to get the correct version on the device.
+The reason for this is that the sdk generated in step 1 is not good enough to run on its own, so it is only used for appium to identify which app to open on the device.
+Step 2 method shouldn't need to do this.

+---

 Run `appium:start` command in `e2e/mobile` directory.
 Before running the command ensure that `ANDROID_HOME` variable is set correctly.